2008 Superettan

-Statistics of Superettan in season 2008.
+The 2008 Superettan was part of the 2008 Swedish football season, and the ninth season of Superettan, Sweden's second-tier football division in its current format.
+A total of 16 teams contested the league.

 Overview

-It was contested by 16 teams, and Örgryte IS won the championship.
+It was contested by 16 teams, and Örgryte IS won the competition.

 League table

 Relegation play-offs

 Jönköpings Södra stays in, Vasalund is promoted to, Superettan.

 Öster stays in, Limhamn Bunkeflo is relegated to Division 1.